Terminal 4 Museum Exhibitions

 Movimiento Artístico del Río Salado (M.A.R.S)

-Terminal 4, level 3 near center
+- Terminal 4, level 3, near the center

-Movimiento Artístico del Río Salado (Art Movement of the Salt River) or M.A.R.S was a non-profit visual arts organization founded in 1978 by a group of artists and community leaders.
+Movimiento Artístico del Río Salado (Art Movement of the Salt River), or M.A.R.S., was a non-profit visual arts organization founded in 1978 by a group of artists and community leaders.
 Its mission was to promote and support Mexican American and Chicano artists who otherwise felt restricted by commercial galleries.

 This exhibition features artwork by four M.A.R.S. artists.
 These fine art prints were created in collaboration with Self Help Graphics of Los Angles, another community-based arts center serving Chicana/o and Latina/o communities.
-The resulting print series helped create a lasting legacy for M.A.R.S and inspired the missions of numerous local art organizations today.
+The resulting print series helped create a lasting legacy for M.A.R.S. and inspired the missions of numerous local art organizations today.